-Ask your child if he has suggestions for the new baby’s name, or to provide input on choosing a new house.
-Depending on the child’s age, he can help move boxes, pack items, and otherwise assist with a move.
+Ask your child if they have suggestions for the new baby’s name or provide input on choosing a new house.
+Depending on the child’s age, they can help move boxes, pack items, and otherwise assist with a move.

 And there are plenty of ways big brothers and sisters can feel special and important by helping with a new baby.
-For young children, your requests can be simple, like bringing you the baby’s blanket or helping you sing a lullaby (even if they don’t really know the words).
+Your requests can be simple for young children, like bringing you the baby’s blanket or helping you sing a lullaby (even if they don’t really know the words).

 Right now, your child probably feels helpless.
 Address this feeling by providing opportunities to be helpful and to make decisions.

 7. Talk About Other Changes